The 10 Best K-Cup Coffees

 video play icon

 This wiki has been updated 36 times since it was first published in January of 2017.
 Keurigs, and similar machines, offer a lot to java lovers, including quick preparation, an easy cleanup, and personalized flavor from cup to cup.
 Their popularity has led to an explosion of K-Cups, sometimes referred to as coffee pods, in all blends and types, from dark to decaf to Dutch chocolate.
 We think you will enjoy the following single-serve brews, all of which are Keurig 2.0 compatible.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. San Francisco Bay Fog Chaser